stisa/nwasm/NOTES.md

 1) This result local should be a pointer to a memory location outside the proc.
 This means the wasm functions don't actually return a value, but merely modify the value that is injected.
-2) A local, with the typ defined as the type of the result var.
+1) A local, with the typ defined as the type of the result var.
 From the pow of the rest, this just means that local 0 is the result, and everything happens normally.
-When exiting the proc, a `return result` is added (why isn't this there anyway? bah nim ast is super weird, I thought the return result was injected somewhere in the previous passes).
+When exiting the proc, a `return result` is added.
 This also means I need to inject a 0 value with appropiate type when generating the call, and sliding back the stackptr to free up stuff won't work, unless I make it ignore memory used by the result, but this will leave holes.
 God do I need a gc? :(

 ### Exceptions
-Should I forward exceptions to the js side, eg. by a `throw toJsStr(<wasmstringmessage>)`, or just `trap` in wasm?
+Forward exceptions to the js side, eg. by a `throw new Error(toJsStr(<wasmstringmessage>))`.
-Meh. `trap`for now.

 ### Semantics
 I **really** need to solidify a set of semantics and stick to it.